πͺͺ Certificate Configuration Guide

 When this appears:

-- Server uses a self-signed certificate
+- Server uses a self-signed certificate or an incomplete certificate chain

-- "Allow self-signed certificates" is ON
+- "Allow untrusted certificates" is ON

 - Certificate has not been pinned yet